 Federal income tax law imposes a "cap" on the depreciation deduction allowed for a luxury automobile.
 In many cases, the "bonus depreciation" allowed by IRC Section 168(k) will be greater than the cap.
-In those cases, you are allowed a bonus depreciation deduction equal to the cap, and regular depreciation of zero.
+In those cases, during the first year the property was acquired and placed in service and in years in which bonus depreciation is allowed federally, you are allowed a bonus depreciation deduction equal to the cap, and regular depreciation of zero.